A Christian presence in the community for over 900 years.

 Care for the poor and sick ↑

-Three almshouses were origionally built in the name of William Watts opposite the Church in 1760.
+Three almshouses were originally built in the name of William Watts opposite the Church in 1760.
 A local story has it that the clock-tower on top of the houses was donated by a local dignitary and that he had origionally intended to make the donation of the clock to the church.
 However a branch of the ancient yew tree at the front of the church was regularly knocking his hat off.
 He asked the church to cut the branch but they refused and defended the rights of the ancient tree said to be over 1,000 years of age.

 Local parishes struggled to care for the poor and so on the 27th July 1835 the Easthampstead Poor Law Union was formed with Easthampstead, Binfield, Sandhurst, Warfield, Winkfield with Ascot and later Crowthorne.
 A board of guardians was formed and they set about building opposite the church a workhouse, adapting the former almshouses.